-Review Chapter Four in "Post Office Jobs" to improve your test scores and to become familiar with the test taking process and strategies, application forms, answer sheets, and sample questions.
-The 473 examination and completion of forms will require approximately two hours and fifteen minutes.
+Review Chapter Four in "Post Office Jobs" to improve your test scores and to become more familiar with the test taking process and strategies, application forms, answer sheets, and sample questions.
+The 473 examination and completion of forms will require approximately 2 hours and 15 minutes.

 Chapter Five presents a complete 473 study guide with practice exams, including sample answer sheets.
 The following sample questions are excerpted from "Post Office Jobs."

 The coding and memory sections both use the same “Coding Guide.”
 You have to assign a given address to the proper delivery route for 36 questions in 6 minutes for the coding section.
 The coding section is open book and you will refer to the Coding Guide while answering your questions.
 The Memory Section of Part C requires you to remember the coding guide you used in the Coding Section and assign delivery routes without looking at the guide.Excerpted from Chapter Six in "Post Office Jobs"

 Address Range - The Coding Guide is divided into two columns.
 The first column is the Address Ranges for each route.
 If you look at the first address range of Route A notice that all addresses from 400 through 499 Amherst Avenue are included in route A. Route B picks up the remaining Amherst Avenue addresses from 500 to 799.

 Delivery Route - Each delivery route has multiple addresses assigned to that carrier.
 Route B includes the addresses from 500 to 799 Amherst Avenue and from 30 to 199 Sutton Way.
 For example, if a letter was addressed 101 Sutton Way you would select Route B for the answer.

 Delivery Route D includes all addresses not assigned to a specific route.
 If you are given the address 332 Canton St. or 1905 Fifth Avenue you would select Delivery Route D as your answer.
 These addresses are not included in routes A, B, or C.